aosbornee/DevOps-Work/Notes/Week10-Configuration-Management-And-Orchestration-Tools/README.md

 working EC2 instance without the user performance being deprecated

 ## Load Balancing

+- To load balance effectively we would create replica sets, if our main DB server goes down then the load is balanced between our DB replica instances

 - Distribute client requests or network load efficiently across many servers
 - There could be certain features put in place that if one server reaches up to 70% load